Punch-k/Prapanch_Punch_Kokkalemada/README.md

 * **Fully Responsive:** Fluid typography and layout scaling using CSS `clamp()` and modern Flexbox/Grid architectures.

 ### 🚚 The Operations Simulator (*Try The Models*)
 While static dashboards are great for historical data, supply chain operations are inherently dynamic.
-To demonstrate this, I built a custom, interactive models directly into the portfolio.
-Here is a straightforward breakdown of what these operational models represent and how managers use them in the real world to drive profitability and efficiency.
+I built a custom, interactive models directly into the portfolio to demonstrate the dynamic nature of operations.
+Here is a breakdown of the operational models and how managers use them in the real world to drive efficiency.

 1. Economic Order Quantity (EOQ)